-- The TOE is RSA Security Analytics v10.4 (SA).
+- 1 The TOE is RSA Security Analytics v10.6.1 (SA).
 SA is a collection of appliances that form a security infrastructure for an enterprise network.
 This architecture provides converged network security monitoring and centralized security information and event management (SIEM).
 SA provides real-time visibility into the monitored network and long-term network data storage to provide detection, investigation, analysis, forensics, and compliance reporting.
 SA's Capture infrastructure collects log and packet data from the network.
 Packet collection extracts metadata, reassembles, and globally normalizes all network traffic at layers 2 through 7 of the Open Systems Interconnection (OSI) model.
-This data allows SA to perform real-time session analysis; incident detection, drill-down investigation, reporting, and forensic analysis functions. - The powerful synthesis of the TOE with its key management functionality delivers significant cost-effective benefits and efficiencies in the operational, incident and change management processes. - The details of TOE functions can be found starting in section 2.1 of the Security Target version 1.0 - There are eight security functionalities covered under the scope of the evaluation which are:
+This data allows SA to perform real-time session analysis.
+SA recognizes over 250 event source types, which are aggregated, analyzed, and stored for long-term use. - 2 The TOE implements additional security functions such as Security Monitoring with Security Information and Event Management (SIEM); identification and authentication of TOE users; security management; and trusted path. - 3 The details of TOE functions can be found starting in section 2.1 of the Security Target version 1.0